-The systemic and empirical approach is a theoretical and methodological framework for the study of culture including several fields such as comparative cultural studies, cultural studies, comparative literature, literature, anthropology, ethnography, audience studies, and cognitive sciences.
+The systemic approach and empirical approach are theoretical and methodological frameworks for the study of culture including several fields such as comparative cultural studies, cultural studies, comparative literature, literature, anthropology, ethnography, audience studies, and cognitive sciences.
 In systemic and empirical approach, the main question is what happens to products of culture and how: It is produced, published, distributed, read, listened to, seen, imitated, assessed, discussed, studied, censored.
 The systemic and empirical approach to study of culture originates as a reaction to, and an attempt at, solving the problematics of hermeneutics.

 The approach and methodology(ies) of the framework are built on the theory of constructivism (radical, cognitive, etc.), in turn based on the thesis that the subject largely construes its empirical world itself.